pdinc-oss/duplicator/readme.txt

 * Perform a full WordPress migration without struggling with messy import/export sql scripts

 = Migrate WordPress and Run WordPress Backups = Duplicator creates a package that bundles all the site's plugins, themes, content, database and WordPress files into a simple zip file called a package.
-This package can then be used to easily migrate a WordPress site to any location you wish.
+This package can then be used to easily migrate a WordPress site to any location of your choice.
 Move on the same server, across servers and pretty much any location a WordPress site can be hosted.  *WordPress is not required for installation* since the package contains all site files.

 = Improve Your Workflow with Pre-Bundled Sites = Duplicator lets you make your own preconfigured sites to eliminate rework.
 Instead of manually configuring your favorite theme, set of plugins or content over and over, now just configure a single site and bundle it up into a Duplicator package.
 Once you have the bundled site, you can migrate the WordPress site over and over to different locations to instantly create many preconfigured sites!